 What to Look for in a Picnic Table

-How long is a picnic table?
+How do you clean a picnic table?

-How do you stain a picnic table?
+How do you store a picnic table?

-How do you paint a picnic table?
+How do you weatherproof a picnic table?

 Why Trust The Spruce?